silverstripe/silverstripe-framework/docs/en/topics/configuration.md

 ## Setting configuration via statics

 The final location that a property can get it's value from is a static set on the associated class.

-Statics should be considered immutable.
-Although in 3.0 the configuration system will include modified statics during the merge, this is not guaranteed to always be the case.
+Statics should be considered immutable, and therefore the majority of statics in SilverStripe are marked `private`.

 They should primarily be used to set the initial or default value for any given configuration property.
 It's also a handy place to hand a docblock to indicate what a property is for.
 However, it's worth noting that you